Basket Case (song): Music video

 The accompanying music video for "Basket Case" was directed by Mark Kohr.
 It was filmed in an actual mental institution called Agnews Developmental Center in Santa Clara County, California, at the request of the band members.
 The mental institution had been abandoned, but most of the structure remained in a broken-down state.
 The band members found old patient files, deep scratches in the walls and dental molds scattered around.
 The video frequently references the films One Flew Over the Cuckoo's Nest and Brazil.
-The music video was originally filmed in black and white and the color was added in later, however the patients of the mental institution remain black and white in the video.
+The video was originally filmed in monochrome with the colors "painstakingly" added afterward, which yields what Kerrang! describes as an "over-saturated, surreal look".

 The video was nominated for nine MTV Video Music Awards in 1995: Video of the Year, Best Group Video, Best Metal/Hard Rock Video, Best Alternative Video, Breakthrough Video, Best Direction, Best Editing, Best Cinematography, and Viewer's Choice Award.
 The video did not win in any of the categories it was nominated for.

-The video for "Basket Case" was later published on Green Day's official YouTube channel in October 2009.
-It has amassed more than 303 million views as of December 2022.
+Impact and legacy

+In 2006, on Mike Davies and Zane Lowe's Lock Up Special on BBC Radio 1, the listeners voted "Basket Case" the Greatest Punk Song of All Time.
+In 2009, it was named the 33rd best hard rock song of all time by VH1.
+In 2021, Kerrang! ranked the song number three on their list of the 20 greatest Green Day songs, while it was ranked number 150 in Rolling Stone's "500 Greatest Songs of All Time" that same year.
+In 2022, American Songwriter ranked "Basket Case" number two on their list of the 10 greatest Green Day songs.
+In 2024, Forbes magazine ranked it number 36 in their list of "The 50 Best Songs of the 1990s".
+Hugh McIntyre noted that the song "somehow managed to blend the ferocity and fury of punk with top 40-ready hooks, making the angsty tune an unlikely, and rollicking, hit".

+In popular culture

+"Weird Al" Yankovic featured "Basket Case" in his 1996 polka medley "The Alternative Polka" from Bad Hair Day.

+In August 2017, the English band Bastille released a version of the song for the Peter Serafinowicz series The Tick, but the song was never used in the show.

+The song has also been covered and released as a promotional single by Avril Lavigne, who performed the song during her first headlining tour, the Try to Shut Me Up Tour, as seen on her live album Avril Lavigne: My World.

+In 2024, it was added to Fortnite in Fortnite Festival as a jam track alongside "Welcome to Paradise" and "When I Come Around".

+The song was featured in the video game BMX XXX.
+It is also featured in the dance rhythm game Just Dance 2025 Edition.